 Bake cake until tester inserted into center comes with only a little crumb attached (it’s easiest to test in an area with fewer crumbs, towards the center) and topping is golden brown and slightly crisp, about 40 to 45 minutes.
 Cool cake in dish on rack at least 30 minutes.

-May be made 1 day ahead.
+May be made 1 or 2 days ahead.
 Cool completely.
 Cover and let stand at room temperature.

 Cut cake into squares and serve slightly warm or at room temperature.